About the Awards

 John Heinz

-Senator John Heinz was many things to many people, including a United States Senator, husband, father, art collector, champion of the elderly and philanthropist.
-He was distinguished by intangible qualities such as intellectual curiosity; an informed optimism; a passion for excellence; a willingness to take on risks; and he embraced the joyous American belief that individuals have the power and the responsibility to change the world for the better.
-These are qualities celebrated by the Heinz Awards.
+John Heinz was many things to many people, including a U.S. Senator, husband, father, art collector, champion of the elderly and philanthropist.
+He was distinguished by intangible qualities such as intellectual curiosity, an informed optimism, a passion for excellence and a willingness to take risks.
+He embraced the joyous American belief that individuals have the power and the responsibility to change the world for the better.
+These are the qualities the Heinz Awards celebrated throughout its 30‑year history.

 Heir to the H.J.
-Heinz Company, Sen. Heinz broke from the family tradition in business to enter politics, where he served in Congress for 20 years.
-He was one of the first members of Congress to call for legislation to protect the environment, but he fought equally hard for issues such as economic development, healthcare reform and anything that affected the lives of the citizens of Pennsylvania.
+Heinz Company, Senator Heinz broke from the family tradition in business to enter politics, where he served in Congress for 20 years.
+He was one of the first members of Congress to call for legislation to protect the environment, but he fought equally hard for issues such as economic development, healthcare reform and other matters central to the well being of Pennsylvanians.